 But, after having the experiences I had, I hope you will take the advice I should’ve taken at that time in my life:

 If you meet someone online, try to move as quickly as you possibly can to meeting them in person.
 Spend the least amount of time talking to them virtually and more time one on one.

 The funny thing about life is that sometimes it will throw you a curveball or put someone in your path whom you never saw coming.

 It’s funny how life can change so quickly in just a few short years.

 But remember that the time will pass no matter if you say “yes” to a date with this guy or that other guy.
-So do yourself a favor and disconnect from this technology-obsessed culture and have a cup of coffee (tea) with someone, face to face.
+So do yourself a favor and disconnect from this technology-obsessed culture and have a cup of coffee (or tea) with someone, face to face.